diamondburned/srcds-log-playercount/README.md

 # sql-log-playercount
-A short Bash x SQL script to log playercounts to MySQL (MySQL part is optional).
+A short Bash x PHP script to log playercounts to files and graph them.
 This script relies on SourceBans++ to maintain its convenience.
 RCON binary from https://github.com/n0la/rcon, compiled locally

 ### Requirements and Instructions